parvister/parvister/README.md

   - Upwork/Fiverr/Toptal
   - Existing relationships

-- Go to Pete at Looker for package and webinar
+- Go to Will at Looker for package and webinar

 - Design 1-2 hours per week to pursue new business outside of DTNA
   - Other subs